mj2905/GestionOrganisation/Reports/Technical.md

 Neutral territories can be captured by teams.
 In such case they become "Captured" and earn points on behalf of the teams.
 Safe zones can never be captured, they represent zones from which players can launch attacks on other territories.

+Each section starts with its ''home zones'', capturing of home zones gives more points than zones that were neutral in the beginning.
+A section with one of its ''home zones'' captured losses points .

 To capture a territory, the player must enable "Attack" mode.
 Upon activation, the game records their current localisation.
 The tracking persists until the player goes back into defense mode.
 To capture a zone, the player must be physically present in an ennemy territory and place an attack terminal.
 The attack terminal is a geolocalised marker that attacks the zone on a timely basis until it runs out of energy or is destroyed.